yaronn/xpath.js/docs/parsed expressions.md

 #### xpath.parse(expression)

 Parses the specified XPath expression and returns an `XPathEvaluator`.
+See the [documentation page](XPathEvaluator.md) for API details.

 `expression` should be a string.